jwplayer/applicaster-docs/live/broadcast-live-24x7.md

   <img src="../img/broadcast-live-stream-parameters.png" width="450">
 </div>

+{: .important }
-Information!!{: .label .label-yellow } When using Broadcast live Chromecast does not work out of the box.
+> When using Broadcast live Chromecast does not work out of the box.
 It is neccessary to use the ?format=chromecast appendix when requesting the live manifests.
 Applicaster can enable this in their middleware, please reach out to your Applicaster CSM.

 ## Media types in Zapp
 Zapp assigns a type `live-now` to 24x7 streams based on `VCH.EventState` = `LIVE_PUBLISHED`.